reframejs/reframe/docs/overview.template.md

 ### The future of React

 > **TL;DR**
-> React is increasingly going to be used for apps that are (mostly) DOM-static.
+> - React is increasingly going to be used to implement non-interactive views/apps.
-> React may very well become the de-facto universal view library
+> - React may very well become the de facto universal view library.
-> Reframe encourages and supports apps with increasong amount of DOM-static parts
+> - Beyond interactive views, Reframe embraces and encourages non-interactive views.

 ###### React and non-interactive views

-React is more and more used to create static apps.
+React is more and more used to create non-interactive apps.
-This trend may sound odd at first as React is a library for creating views that are interactive.
+This trend may sound odd at first, as React is a library for creating interactive views.

-Why would we use React to create a view that is static?
+Why would we want to use React to create a non-interactive view?

-Let's imagine a software engineering team that wants to implement a web app that doesn't have any interactive view (in other words all pages are DOM-static)  .
+Let's imagine a software engineering team that wants to implement a web app that has no interactive view (in other words all views are DOM-static)  .
-What platform should the team use?
+What platform should the team use to implement that web app?
 It would seem natural to choose a platform regardless of its support for interactive views.
 The team could for example use Ruby on Rails despite the fact that RoR doesn't direclty support interactive views.
 If the team knows that it won't have to implement interactive views in the future,